flutter/plugins/packages/firebase_admob/README.md

 ## Using rewarded video ads

-Unlike banners and interstitials, rewarded video ads are loaded one at a time via a singleton object, `RewardedVideoAd`.
+Unlike banners and interstitials, rewarded video ads are loaded one at a time via a singleton object, `RewardedVideoAd.instance`.
 Its `load` method takes an AdMob ad unit ID and an instance of `MobileAdTargetingInfo`:
 ```
 RewardedVideoAd.instance.load(yourAdMobAdUnitId, targetingInfo);
 ```